Frequently Asked Questions

 -

-Ongoing therapy offers a space to slow down and become curious about your inner world over time.
-Together, we pay attention to your thoughts, emotions, fantasies, relationships, and recurring patterns, including those that emerge in the present moment and within the therapeutic relationship itself.
+We pay attention to your thoughts, emotions, fantasies, relationships, and recurring patterns, including those that emerge in the present moment and within the therapeutic relationship itself.
 Psychodynamic therapy unfolds at a reflective pace, allowing deeper understanding to emerge gradually rather than rushing toward solutions.

 As unconscious patterns become more available to thought, many people find themselves relating to themselves and others with greater freedom, flexibility, and self-understanding.
+This process can help you move toward meaningful change and the goals you want to reach.

 What are the benefits of working with an independent, clinician-owned practice?